phao1/hands-on-with-codecatalyst/step1/README.md

     cd src
     pip install --user -r requirements.txt
 ```
-_This YAML code defines what actions this step will carry out_
+_This YAML code defines what actions this step will carry out - in this case we're going to install any python libraries we need for our tools and code_
 12. Click on `Outputs`, scroll down Reports and click the toggle. _This disables automatic discovery of reports (our sample code includes some example test reports)_
 13. Click the `X` to close the action.
 Click `Validate` at the top of the screen and make sure it comes back with valid code.
 14. Click `Commit` at the top of the screen.